BaptisteZloch/Quant-Invest-Lab/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

 **Quant Invest Lab** is a project aimed to provide a set of basic tools for quantitative experiments.
 By quantitative experiment I mean trying to build you own set of investments solution.
 The project is still in its early stage, but I hope it will grow in the future.

 Initially this project was aimed to be a set of tools for my own experiments, but I decided to make it open source.
 Of courses it already exists some awesome packages, more detailed, better suited for some use cases.
-But I hope it will be useful for someone else.
+But I hope it will be useful for someone else (learn, practice, understand and create).
 Feel free to use it, modify it and contribute to it.
+This package is basically the package I wanted to find when I started to learn quantitative finance.
 ## Main features
 - **Data**: download data from external data provider without restriction on candle stick, the main provider is kucoin for now (currently only crypto data are supported).
 - **Backtesting**: backtest your trading strategy (Long only for now but soon short and leverage) on historical data for different timeframe.
 Optimize you take profit, stop loss.
 Access full metrics of your strategy.